 AI stocks could benefit from the growth of related markets, such as self-driving cars or smartphone manufacturing, and offer a chance to be part of an exciting new industry.

-You can trade 2,100 leveraged products on stocks, ETFs, and other assets, and invest in 5,000 stocks and ETFs with ownership via our award-winning trading platform – available on desktop or on the go with our mobile apps.
+You can trade 2,100 CFDs on stocks, ETFs, and other assets, and invest in 5,000 stocks and ETFs with ownership via our award-winning trading platform – available on desktop or on the go with our mobile apps.

 Before you start trading and investing in the best AI stocks and ETFs for your portfolio, you should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
 CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you become a better trader or make more informed investment decisions.